LeastAuthority/openitp-good-packaging-proposal/openitp-good-packaging-for-LAFS_sources-of-nondeterminism.rst

   those defined by the operating system (for example on Unix, ``LD_LIBRARY_PATH`` and locale-related variables).
 * Redirection and terminal settings.
-* Other installed Python versions.
-It is potentially possible for Python subprocesses to use a different instance of Python, although the build attempts to avoid this.
-See for example `#1302`_ ("installing Python 3 breaks bin\tahoe on Windows").
 * The versions of libraries imported directly by ``setup.py``, such as ``setuptools`` and ``pkg_resources``.
 * Whether the build is performed in a ``virtualenv`` environment.